-Matching Contribution
+Matching Contributions

-The Company contributes to the Plan by matching 100% of the first 1% contributed plus 50% of the next 5% contributed.
+The Company matches participant contributions using various formulas of 50% of the first 2% of participant's wages contributed (up to a maximum of \$325), 100% of the first 2% of participant's wages contributed, 50% of \$900, 50% of the first 4% of participant's wages contributed, 50% of the first 2% of participant's wages contributed, 50% on the next 2%, and 25% on the next 4% of participant's wages contributed based on the participant's employing company, as defined.
 The matching contribution is made in the form of cash or Company stock, based on the participant's employing company, as defined.
 The entire amount of Company stock received as a match is available for diversification.